Gift of Life Marrow Registry: Collection of Stem Cells

 There are clinical reasons why one cellular source may be more beneficial for the patient over the other.
 The transplant physician requests one source based on the patient's circumstances.
 If a donor declines to donate via one method, the transplant center may or may not be able to accept the other, based on the clinical needs of the patient.

-Gift of Life – Be the Match Collection Center
+Gift of Life – NMDP Collection Center

-In April 2019, Gift of Life opened the Dr. Miriam and Sheldon G. Adelson Gift of Life - Be the Match Collection Center in collaboration with the Be The Match Registry at its Florida headquarters.
+In April 2019, Gift of Life opened the Dr. Miriam and Sheldon G. Adelson Gift of Life - NMDP Collection Center in collaboration with NMDP at its Florida headquarters.
 The Collection Center primarily collects blood stem cells from donors for transplant into a patient.
 The stem cells are taken by a courier to the patient’s transplant center.

 Center for Cell and Gene Therapy

 Gift of Life opened a Center for Cell and Gene Therapy at its Boca Raton location in November 2020.
 The facility houses a Cellular Therapy Laboratory and BioBank.
 High complexity testing (hematology and flow cytometry), processing (Sepax 2) and cryopreservation are performed at this location.